One phrase often used in church circles is, “We don’t know what tomorrow holds, but we know who holds tomorrow.”

 Hope for Israel

-“‘For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope.’” -Jeremiah 29:11
+“‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’” -Jeremiah 29:11

 Generations after the rule of King David, the Israelites faced many hardships, including being exiled from Jerusalem as a punishment for their sins against God.